 Exercise extreme caution if asked to sign any statement from the property owner or ownership entity regarding the incident.
 If there are any errors or inaccuracies, you may be accused of claiming an incomplete or misleading representation of the slip and fall incident.
-If you do provide a statment, get a copy for your records.
+If you do provide a statement, get a copy for your records.

 Be careful what you say.
 Statements such as, “I’m just clumsy.
 It was probably my fault” would hurt your slip and fall claim, even if it turns out that others were at fault.